Superconducting high-power cables and lines - development status and technology roadmap

 4. Important breakthroughs in DC superconducting transmission technology

-DC superconducting cables have no AC losses, making them more suitable for long-distance, large-capacity transmission, as well as for applications requiring high current and low voltage, such as data centres, rail transit, and electrolytic industry.
+DC superconducting cables have no AC losses, making them more suitable for long-distance, large-capacity transmission, as well as for applications requiring high current and low voltage, such as data centres, rail transit, and the electrolytic industry.

-High-voltage DC (HVDC): The European Best Paths project completed type tests of a 320 kV/10 kA superconducting HVDC cable; on Jeju Island, South Korea, an 80 kV/3.25 kA demonstration line is in operation.
+High-voltage DC (HVDC): the European Best Paths project completed type tests of a 320 kV/10 kA superconducting HVDC cable; on Jeju Island, South Korea, an 80 kV/3.25 kA demonstration line is in operation.

-High-current application: A 1 kV/20 kA DC superconducting cable for the electrolytic industry is operating in Ludwigshafen, Germany.
+High-current application: a 1 kV/20 kA DC superconducting cable for the electrolytic industry is operating in Ludwigshafen, Germany.

 5. High-current busbar/cable applications for industry and data centres

-Data centre power supply: In Ishikari, Japan, a 500-metre-long, 20 kV/5 kA DC superconducting cable has been built specifically to power a data centre.
+Data centre power supply: in Ishikari, Japan, a 500-metre-long, 20 kV/5 kA DC superconducting cable has been built specifically to power a data centre.

 6. Advancing electrification in aviation and rail transit